 For further detail and information for each area of your responsibilities, please look at the sections below.

-These codes (HSNOCOP 13-2 and 45) require every storage site operator to monitor for product leakage by establishing and operating a sound system of stock reconciliation that identifies stock losses as they occur.
+Both the above document and code require every storage site operator to monitor for product leakage by establishing and operating a sound system of stock reconciliation that identifies stock losses as they occur.
 Compliance with HSNOCOP 45 is important to ensure early detection of any product leaks.
 The code explains:

 Z is committed to ensuring it only delivers to fuel sites that are fully compliant with the legislation.
 As such, to ensure you are compliant with your obligations, Z requires you to:

 Compliance with these requirements is essential for the safe management of fuel.
 The penalties for not complying with the above requirements can include imprisonment and large fines.

 Those coming into contact with, or using, fuel products must have access to information about those products.
 This is important from the perspective of managing fuel safely, and it is also a legal requirement.

 Business operators must provide users of a hazardous product, including fuel products, access to a safety data sheet within 10 minutes.
 You can check out Z's safety data sheets by visiting z.co.nz/keeping-business-on-the-move/product-safety/fuel-products/.

 Certifications of certain equipment are required under the Hazardous Substances and New Organisms Act 1996 (HSNO) legislation.
 Certifications are carried out by independent test certifiers.